ryanpesek/authentik/website/docs/developer-docs/setup/frontend-dev-environment.md

     cd authentik
     ```

-2. Create a `.env` file in the root of the repository to configure the Docker Compose environment.
+2. Run the following to create a `.env` file in the `lifecycle/container` directory of the repository to configure the Docker Compose environment.

     ```shell
     echo "PG_PASS=$(openssl rand -base64 36 | tr -d '\n')" >> ./lifecycle/container/.env